Manuel González Flores: First Díaz administration

 González Flores became captain of the garrison of the Federal District on 22 November 1877.
 Díaz named him governor and military commander of Michoacán (1877–79).

 He was appointed secretary of war and the navy on 26 March 1878, and resigned on 15 November 1879, at the same time as Secretary of Justice Protasio Tagle.

-In January of 1880, Díaz appointed him as Head of the Central and Western Army (Jefe del Ejército del Centro y Occidente), which extended his area of operations from Guanajuato to Baja California.
+In January 1880, Díaz appointed him as Head of the Central and Western Army (Jefe del Ejército del Centro y Occidente), which extended his area of operations from Guanajuato to Baja California.
 His mission was to end the uprising of supporters of the late Manuel Lozada in the canton of Tepic, Nayarit.
 On 12 January of the same year, he arrived in Tequila, Jalisco.
 On 17 January, he arrived in Tepic.
 His staff during this period included two figures who would later be notable in Mexican history: Colonel Bernardo Reyes, a future general and governor of Nuevo León, and Captain Victoriano Huerta, a future president of Mexico.
 The methods González Flores used to suppress the uprising in Tepic have been described as "violent and questionable".
 On 8 May, he submitted his resignation from his position, as the uprisings in Nayarit and neighboring Sonora had ended, which Díaz accepted.

 Election of 1880

 Porfirio Díaz could not run for re-election in 1880, and chose his comrade-in-arms González as the presidential candidate.
 The day he first arrived in Tepic for the quelling of that year's uprisings, González Flores was greeted with a sumptuous reception, which was intended to promote his presidential campaign.
 On 5 February 1880, he published a program detailing his policy proposals.
 González Flores was announced as the winner of the elections on 24 September 1880.
+He received 11,528 votes.